 I was immediately put to work on a project that had great value for the company: developing and optimizing business development documents for their sales and on-boarding processes.
 This was fantastic experience for me and was also a great first task as it enabled me to dive into exactly what the company offers its clients.
 The business itself was a fantastic example of how China and the West will increasingly interface in the future.
 Chinese marketing tactics struggle in the West and on Western platforms, not least due to language problems, so there are a range of areas where organisations who can overcome these language and cultural barriers can offer huge value to China-based companies.

 The company was also hugely social: everyone got along really well and we had at least one once-monthly outing where we would all go out for a meal and activities together.
 We even had a fantastic BBQ night at one of the other employees’ apartments.
 It was a small team, with 9 employees, but growing fast and they had a fantastic culture.
 The dress code was casual, which was fantastic during the warmer summer months, and the tight-knit office meant there was lots of conversation, jokes and fun during the days.

-Beyond how fantastic my host company was, and the great experience I had there, the CRCC Asia staff in Shenzhen were also amazing.
+Beyond how fantastic my digital marketing agency host company was, and the great experience I had there, the CRCC Asia staff in Shenzhen were also amazing.
 David and Vivi provided constant support and advice, and organized a whole range of fantastic evenings and outings for us.
 I felt incredibly welcomed and supported during my time in Shenzhen and am already missing it!